isadri/inception/README.md

 - Windows containers
 - Linux containers

 *Windows containers* run Windows apps that require a host system with a Windows kernel.
-Windows 10 and Windows 11, as well as all modern versions of Windows Server, have native support Windows containers.
+Windows 10 and Windows 11, as well as all modern versions of Windows Server, have native support of Windows containers.

 Any Windows host running the WSL 2 ( Windows Subsystem for Linux) can also run Linux containers.
 This makes Windows 10 and 11 great platforms for developing and testing Windows and Linux containers.

 However, despite all of the work Microsoft has done developing *Windows containers*, the vast majority of containers are Linux containers.
-This is because Linux containers are smaller and faster, and the majority of tooling exists for Linux.
+This is because Linux containers are smaller and faster.

 ### Windows containers vs Linux containers